hy-tsoha/tsohacheck/README.md

     https://github.com/student1/example1.git
     https://github.com/student2/example2.git

-Then run the script: `bash tsohacheck.sh` in empty directory.
+Then run the script: `bash tsohacheck.sh` in empty directory (except for repolist and scripts).

 Script assumes you are in the start in empty directory, except for scripts and repolist.
-(Importantly, that there are no subdirectories.)
+(Importantly, that there is no subdirectories.)

 Script will:

 - clone all public repos listed in repolist (cloning will fail for repo if it requires login)
 - run some checks for extra files
 - run pylint
+- run (possible) checks from custom.py

 Results of cloning are saved in to tsohacheck.log file in starting directory.
-Results of repo checks are saved in tsohacheck.log in repository directory.
+Results of repo checks (lint etc) are saved in tsohacheck.log in repository directory.

 ## Future development